code-dispenser/Flow/ReadMe.md

 ## Acknowledgments

-This library uses the attributes from the [protobuf-net](https://www.nuget.org/packages/protobuf-net) package to enable flow to be serialized using ProtoBuf code first.
+This library uses the attributes from the [protobuf-net](https://www.nuget.org/packages/protobuf-net) package to enable flow to be serialized using ProtoBuf gRPC code-first.
-Many thanks to Marc Gravell and the contributors who work on that project. project/nuget package.
+Many thanks to Marc Gravell and the contributors who work on that project.

 <img src="https://raw.githubusercontent.com/code-dispenser/Flow/main/Assets/icon-64.png" align="middle" height="32px" alt="Flow icon" />